Shinzo Abe: Immigration policy

-Claims by journalists

-By the time Shinzo Abe was shot, many allegations about the Unification Association had already been made by Japanese journalists.
-Takashi Uesugi claims that "if you don't know about Abe's relationship with the Unification Church, you are disqualified as a journalist".

 Personal life

 Abe married Akie Matsuzaki, a socialite and former radio disc jockey, in 1987.
 She is the daughter of the president of Morinaga, a confectionery manufacturer.
 She is popularly known as the "domestic opposition party" due to her outspoken views, which often contradicted her husband's.
 Following her husband's first stint as prime minister, she opened an organic izakaya in the Kanda district of Tokyo, but remained inactive in management due to the urging of her mother-in-law.
 The couple were unable to have children, having undergone unsuccessful fertility treatments early in their marriage.

-Abe's elder brother, Hironobu Abe, became president and CEO of Mitsubishi Shōji Packaging Corporation, while his younger brother, Nobuo Kishi, became Senior Vice-Minister for Foreign Affairs.
+Abe's elder brother, Hironobu Abe, became president and CEO of Mitsubishi Shōji Packaging Corporation, while his younger brother, Nobuo Kishi, became Senior Vice Minister for Foreign Affairs.
+Abe abstained from drinking alcohol.
 In addition to his native Japanese, Abe spoke English.